The MSc Purchasing and Supply Chain Management course (French or English)

 MANAGEMENT INFORMATION SYSTEMS

-This course aims to enhance students’ computer skills to meet business demands in budget and sales tracking, project management, personnel management, and communication.
-It covers proficiency in Excel, Word, PowerPoint, team collaboration tools, and industry-specific software.
-The goal is to master office software, quickly identify and correct errors, and customize or develop new tools.
+This module aims to deepen students’ IT skills to meet the needs of businesses in areas such as budget or sales tracking, project management, personnel management, and communication: Excel, Word, PowerPoint, teamwork tools, and business-specific software.
+It focuses on becoming proficient with office tools, quickly identifying and correcting errors, customizing existing tools, or creating new ones.

-The goal is to develop key skills in budget management and reporting.
-The focus will be on budget architecture, creating summary documents, project management control and its connection to budget management, and the development and use of dashboards.
+The objective is to acquire key skills in budget management and reporting.
+Emphasis will be placed on budget architecture, including the implementation of summary documents, project management control and its connection to budget management, as well as the creation and monitoring of dashboards.

 NEGOTIATION

-This course focuses on negotiation in both national and international contexts.
-It emphasizes the importance of cultural considerations and their impact on international negotiations.
+This module focuses on negotiation in both national and international contexts.
+It will specifically address the cultural dimension and define its impact on international negotiations.

 PROFESSIONAL TOOLS & METHODS